Read the following post by blogger Timmy Brister.

 I told him that the cross was an old form of execution that was one of the bloodiest, more gory means of death.
 Hands and feet where crushed and pierced by nails, driven with hammers; blood poured from all four extremities of the body; pressing up to breathe caused even further pain as the person would gasp for air to keep from suffocating.
 If necessary, their legs would be broken to prevent further attempts of getting air, and the person would eventually pass out and die.
 A long, painful, bloody spectacle was the cross before a watching crowd.
 The cross is not covered in sterling silver but crimson blood; indeed, the cross is the symbol of death.

+>Jesus Christ died on such a cross between two criminals.
+He was innocent, undeserving of such a death.
+Yet he willing chose to die there as a substitute for those who are deserving to die and bear the punishment for their sin.
 He who was innocent died for those who were guilty, so that those who trust in him, though guilty, would not face death but be given life and forgiveness through that bloody cross.
 The only hope that you and I have in this world as sinners is the cross of Jesus Christ where God purchased eternal life for those who would believe in Jesus who died and rose again to bring victory from sin, death, and the grave.

 My new hire, not knowing what to say, remained silent.
 I did too.
 I didn’t want that moment to pass on with another trivial conversation.
 After a few moments, I began see that the co-workers listening in had moved away and were talking to one another.
 Having felt that I answered my new hire’s question, we eventually got back on the subject of our children.
 He came to the point where he asked, “So Timmy, what else is there worth living for other than myself and my children?”
-I replied, “When I came to Jesus, and that cross became a reality to me, I died, and from that moment on,
+I replied, “When I came to Jesus, and that cross became a reality to me, I died, and from that moment on, I live everyday of my life for the one who died for me.”

 As the night was coming to a close, a supervisor from the management team who I work under came to me, and the first thing he asked (in a rather firm manner) was, “Timmy, have you been preaching on the belt tonight?”